barionleg/cesium.wiki.gs/Contributor's-Guide.md

 * For larger changes, also post on the [development mailing list](https://groups.google.com/forum/#!topic/cesium-dev) for additional feedback.
 * Please make sure your code
    * Follows our [coding conventions](https://github.com/AnalyticalGraphicsInc/cesium/wiki/JavaScript-Coding-Conventions).
+   * Passes [JSHint](http://www.jshint.com/).
+We use the JSHint Eclipse plugin so it runs automatically when we save.
    * Includes tests with excellent code coverage for new features.
 We use [Jasmine](http://pivotal.github.com/jasmine/) for writing tests.
 Run them by browsing to http://localhost:8080/Specs/SpecRunner.html.
 Verify all  new and existing tests pass.
 For bonus points, test Chrome, Firefox, and other browsers supporting WebGL.
    * Includes reference documentation with code examples when adding new public functions and properties.
 We use [JsDoc Toolkit](http://code.google.com/p/jsdoc-toolkit/).
 Check out the [tag reference](http://code.google.com/p/jsdoc-toolkit/wiki/TagReference).